navcoin/NavHub/content/news/2019-06-05-roundtable-002-write-up.md

 NavCoin Contributors are seeking additional content creators to help create promotional content for NavCoin.
 With access to the Community Fund anyone can now make a proposal to promote NavCoin and there are multiple longstanding community members who are able to help content creators with any project insights or technical information they require.

-To read the full write up by NavCoin Contributor chasethechaser please join the discussion on the [Roundtable 002 Notes](https://www.reddit.com/r/NavCoin/comments/bwtyi9/roundtable_002_notes/) reddit thread.
+To read the full write up by NavCoin Contributor _**salmonskinroll**_ please join the discussion on the [Roundtable 002 Notes](https://www.reddit.com/r/NavCoin/comments/bwtyi9/roundtable_002_notes/) reddit thread.

 Or read the full conversation on the Discord server, channel #roundtable